Posted by Chris Alarie on Tue, 10/13/2020 - 13:28

 DNC: Cell phone numbers, VoIP numbers, and landline numbers are all eligible to be included on the National Do Not Call Registry.

 TCPA: Yes.
 Since 2004, there has been a limited TCPA safe harbor in cases where a landline number was recently ported to a wireless number without prior knowledge from the marketer.
 Companies placing autodialed calls or using a prerecorded message to call wireless numbers have 15 days from the time that number was ported from wireline to wireless, provided that number is not already on the National Do Not Call Registry or that company’s internal DNC list.

 Between 2015 and 2018, there was a one-call TCPA safe harbor for reassigned numbers.
 However, the D.C.
 Circuit court vacated that safe harbor in its ACA International v.
 FCC decision.
-The FCC plans to introduce a new safe harbor for reassigned numbers as a part of its efforts to implement a reassigned number database.
-As of right now, however, there is no resigned number safe harbor currently in effect.
+The FCC eventually replaced it with a new safe harbor for reassigned numbers as a part of its efforts to implement a reassigned number database.

 DNC: Yes.
 The FTC allows for A DNC safe harbor for callers who abide by certain rules and regulations and can prove that any DNC violations are inadvertent.
 Among the regulations required in order to claim this safe harbor is the caller having scrubbed their calling lists against the DNC within the last 31 days.

 TCPA: Yes.
 There are a number of different exemptions to the TCPA autodialer restrictions, including the following kinds of calls:

 - Commercial calls to a residence that do not constitute telemarketing

 - Tax exempt, non-profit calls to a residence